Dark-knight-09/Terraform-study/Learn_Terraform.md

 7. tuple: ["a", 2 , "c"] ; tuple([string, number, bool])
 8. set: ["a", "b", "c"] ; set("a", "b", "c")

+# variable inclution:
+by default terraform automatically includes the .tfvars, .tfvars.json, .terraform.tfvars.json, *.auto.tfvars, *.auto.tfvars.json file in the directory. but to include variable file name with *.tfvars in the execution use -var-file=example.tfvars in the terraform apply command.
+- terraform apply -var-file=example.tfvars

+# priority of variable definition:
+1. command line arguments [terraform apply -var 'name=value' or terraform apply -var-file=example.tfvars]
+2. terraform.tfvars file // variable file declared in the same directory
+3. any .auto.tfvars or .auto.tfvars.json files
+4. Environment variables [export TF_VAR_name=value]
+5. default value in the variable block

-to ssh connection to the instance using terraform: connection {
+// to ssh connection to the instance using terraform: connection {
     type    = "ssh"
     user   = "ubuntu"